alantech/iasql/docs/docs/fargate-tutorials/django.md

     :::

-6. Per the [Djando database documentation](https://docs.djangoproject.com/en/4.0/ref/databases/#postgresql-connection-settings-1), to connect to a new database you have to update the `DATABASES` in the `my_project/app/app/settings.py` file.
+6. Per the [Django database documentation](https://docs.djangoproject.com/en/4.0/ref/databases/#postgresql-connection-settings-1), to connect to a new database you have to update the `DATABASES` in the `my_project/app/app/settings.py` file.
 This is already configure in the example project.

     ```python title="django/app/app/settings.py"
     DATABASES = {